 Chicago Academic Medicine Program (CAMP)

 Chicago Academic Medicine Program (CAMP) is an eight-week research, education, and mentoring experience for students who have completed their sophomore or junior year in college.
 Students participate in either basic science or clinical research projects during the program, which concludes with a research presentation forum.
-The program seeks students who come from disadvantaged backgrounds and/or who represent groups that are known to be underrepresented in health related sciences and medicine.
+One goal of the program is to increase engagement in medicine and STEM fields among highly talented students who come from low-income backgrounds, are first-generation in college, or are from health professional shortage areas.

 Application Deadline January 29th.